 Australian chef, restaurateur and food writer David Thompson is a widely respected world authority on Thai food and culture and how does he feel about cooking it after 20 years?
 "I still have the same innocent joy as I had when I started cooking," Thompson tells SBS.
 "It’s a timeless pleasure, I’m very lucky like that."

 After making a name for himself with Sydney restaurants Darley Street Thai and Sailor’s Thai in the 1990s, Thompson took his passion for authentic Thai cuisine to London and opened Nahm – the first Thai restaurant to be awarded a Michelin star.
 He has since opened his Long Chim restaurants in Perth, Seoul, Singapore and Sydney.
-Venues aside, Thompson has also brought Thai food into the kitchens of countless home cooks around the world with his well-researched books, Thai Food and Thai Street Food, celebrated for their adherence to authentic ingredients and cooking methods, as well as his SBS series Thai Street Food - watch double episodes on SBS Food (Channel 33) on Monday nights at 7.30pm from December 10 and then on SBS On Demand - and his recent appearance on Food Safari Earth.
+Venues aside, Thompson has also brought Thai food into the kitchens of countless home cooks around the world with his well-researched books, Thai Food and Thai Street Food, celebrated for their adherence to authentic ingredients and cooking methods, as well as his SBS series Thai Street Food - watch double episodes on SBS Food (Channel 33) weeknights at 6.30pm and then on SBS On Demand - and his recent appearance on Food Safari Earth.

 In his book Thai Food, Thompson describes Thai cuisine as, “A singular cuisine that is easily distinguished even from its nearest neighbours” and despite the fact that Thai food uses many of the same core ingredients as other Southeast Asian countries – chilli, garlic, ginger, lemongrass, fish sauce, palm sugar and lime juice – it manages to retain a unique flavour all of its own.